 Dr. Minson graduated with a B.S. degree in Psychology from the University of Arizona in 1989.
 In 1993, he received his Master’s degree in Exercise Science from San Diego State University.
 He then went to The Pennsylvania State University where he graduated with a Ph.D. in Exercise Science.
 He subsequently trained as a post-doctoral fellow at the Mayo Clinic in Minnesota in the Department of Anesthesiology.
-Dr. Minson joined the Department of Human Physiology at the University of Oregon in 2000.
-He has received research awards from the American Physiological Society and the American College of Sports Medicine.
-Most recently, he received a University of Oregon Faculty Excellence Award.
+He has received research awards from the American Physiological Society and the American College of Sports Medicine, Mentor Awards from the Medical Research Foundation of Oregon and the University of Oregon, and was a recipient of a University of Oregon Faculty Excellence Award.

-Dr. Minson is co-director of the Exercise and Environmental Physiology Labs and serves on the Editorial Boards of the Journal of Applied Physiology and Medicine and Science in Sports and Exercise
+Dr. Minson is Director of the Human Cardiovascular Control Lab and Co-Director of the Exercise and Environmental Physiology Labs.
+He is also a Founder of the Bowerman Sports Science Center, and serves on the Editorial Boards of the Journal of Applied Physiology, Medicine and Science in Sports and Exercise, and Temperatureº.